Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Trajectory-following LQR Control

 \section{Trajectory-following LQR Control}

-We begin by assuming that the quadrotor is able to produce any desired force $\mathbf{f}$, and thus is fully-actuated on $\mathbb{R}^3$ (we will relax this assumption in the next section).
+We begin by assuming that the quadrotor is able to produce any desired force $\mathbf{f}_d$ (we will relax this assumption in the next section).
 The position and velocity dynamics then become